UNEDLabs/moodle-block_ejsapp_collab_session/README.txt

 1. Content
 ==========

-This plugin lets users creating sessions for doing collaborative work with Java applets o Javascript applications created with Easy Java/Javascript Simulations (EJS) and added to your Moodle course by means of the ejsapp module.
+This plugin lets users creating sessions for doing collaborative work with Javascript applications created with Easy Java/Javascript Simulations (EjsS) and added to your Moodle course by means of the ejsapp module.

-The Java applets or the Javascript applications should have been created with version 5.1 (build 20150613 or later) of EJS to work properly.
+The Javascript applications should have been created with version 5.2 (build 20150613 or later) of EjsS to work properly.

 2. License
 ==========